-Peanut Thai Shrimp – Low Carb, Grain Gluten Free, THM S, Keto
+Peanut Thai Shrimp – Low Carb, Grain Free, Dairy Free, Gluten Free, THM S, Keto

 My husband surprised me with a bag of shrimp the other day.
 Most wives would probably prefer chocolates or flowers but I was thrilled with a 2-pound bag of frozen shrimp.

 That meant we would not be eating leftovers again for dinner.
 One of my favorite Thai dishes is Pad Thai.
 This peanut Thai shrimp mimics the flavors of that classic without the heaviness of all those rice noodles.
 It is a quick dinner and can be prepared in under thirty minutes.

 You can also make a quick and easy Thai inspired stir fry with chicken and broccoli.

 All you need to do is stir fry some veggies and shrimp.
 Then, combine the sauce ingredients in a rocket blender and blend until smooth.
 Add the sauce to the pan and dinner is served.
 I like to serve this over cauliflower rice.